 5) Render

-While this may seem like a lot of work, if you don't do it, the person you hand the file to will have to do it, and they have the added issue of not being familiar with your file.
-And he probably has a bunch of other files to look at to.
-You have to ask yourself, would I prefer him spending his time figuring out what the bug is, or would I prefer him spending his time fixing the bug?
-Hopefully these steps can be of some use to you, and in fact they will, giving more precise and simplified bug reports means a programmer is far more likely to fix a problem promptly, and then you'll be back rendering in no time.
+While this may seem like a lot of work, if you don't do this sort of procedure, the person you hand the file to will have to do it, and they have the added issue of not being familiar with your file.
+And they probably have a bunch of other files to look at to.
+You have to ask yourself, would I prefer them spending their time figuring out what the bug is, or would I prefer them spending their time fixing the bug?
+Hopefully these steps can be of some use to you, giving more precise and simplified bug reports means a programmer is far more likely to be able to fix a problem promptly, and then you'll be back rendering in no time.